SWC Header

 Spooky Men's Chorale

-A slightly unusual outing at the Union Chapel just minutes from Highbury and Islington Tube/Overground
+A slightly unusual outing at the Union Chapel just minutes from Highbury and Islington Station.
+Tube (Victoria Line), Overground (Mildmay and Windrush lines) and National Rail (Great Northern)

 The Spooky Men's Chorale always provides a great evenings entertainment.
 Seating is unreserved so SWC attendees can stick together.